SankarSivan/Healthcare/README.md

 # 🏥 Healthcare Insights Dashboard

 An interactive **Streamlit web app** for visualizing and analyzing healthcare data.
-This dashboard provides real-time insights into patient demographics, doctor performance, treatment trends, hospital facility utilization, and billing analysis using data stored in a **SQLite database**.
+This dashboard provides real-time insights into patient demographics, doctor performance, treatment trends, hospital facility utilization, and billing analysis using Python.

 ---